ember-learn/guides-source/guides/v3.6.0/configuring-ember/disabling-prototype-extensions.md

   is now discouraged and not covered in recent versions of the Guides.

 This is the extent to which Ember.js enhances native prototypes.
-We have carefully weighed the tradeoffs involved with changing these prototypes, and recommend that most Ember.js developers use them.
+We have carefully weighed the trade-offs involved with changing these prototypes, and recommend that most Ember.js developers use them.
 These extensions significantly reduce the amount of boilerplate code that must be typed.